acai1031/Recipe-Ratings-Prediction/README.md

 ### Evaluation Metrics
 For our classification model, we could assess its performance using metrics such as accuracy, F1 score, precision, or recall.
 Given our focus on health-conscious trends in recipe ratings, precision will be our key metric.
 Besides, we will also track the F1 score to confirm whether our prediction model is even.<br>

-**Justification**
+**Justification**<br>
 The choice of metrics reflects our goal to accurately identify recipes that align with calories amount and number of ingredients profiles.
 Precision is crucial as it minimizes the risk of incorrectly identifying a lower-quality recipe as high-quality, which is vital in the context of recommending health-conscious recipes to users.
 Moreover, the F1 score is chosen over accuracy as a more relevant metric due to its balanced focus on precision and recall.
 This metric is particularly useful when we need to strike a balance between the precision of our model and its ability to recall or identify all relevant instances of high-rated recipes.
 The F1 score is critical in scenarios where both the false positives and false negatives are of concern, ensuring that our model not only accurately identifies high-quality recipes but also doesn't miss out on any potential recipes that could meet our users' health-conscious standards.<br>

 ### About Data Cleaning
 Our exploratory data analysis on this dataset can be found [here](https://acai1031.github.io/-Recipes-Research-Project/)<br>

-Except the data cleaning steps we took above, this time we use a different techinue to handle missing value of `rating` and `review`.
+Except the data cleaning steps we took above, this time we use a different technique to handle missing value of `rating` and `review`.
 We notice that if the user neither leave a review nor a rating, then both of them will be filled with np.nan, while if the user leave a review without rating, the rating will be 0.
 Following this observation, we firstly fill all ratings of 0 with np.nan, then drop all rows that contains np.nan in review or np.nan in ratings, because we believe the missingness of these two variables might due to random chance.<br>

 ---